May Romance Tulip Collection

 Double Late Tulips make their fashionable entrance into our gardens in May, near the end of the Tulip season, and capture all eyes with their full-petaled, Peony-like blooms.
 For many years we've suggested that purple-violet 'Blue Diamond' would be a good companion for soft pink 'Angelique' (the Coco Chanel of the Tulip world) or the white, pre-1924 heirloom 'Mount Tacoma,' and here's the proof.
 Our May Romance Tulip Collection includes 12 of each variety, 36 bulbs total.
 Labeled.
 Covers about 8 sq ft.

-For more information on growing Tulips, click Growing Guide.
+For more information on the growing and care of Tulips, click Growing Guide.

 Shipping